p2panda/handbook/website/docs/specification/core-concepts/permissions.md

 ```
 content: string
-author: author_relation(account)
+author: owner(account)
 ```

-Again, because this uses `author_relation`, operations for this schema are only valid when signed by one of the keys referred to by the `author_relation`.
+Again, because this uses `owner`, operations for this schema are only valid when signed by one of the keys referred to by the `owner`.

 How could a query for this schema look like?
 This is a GraphQL schema for a query that retrieves `chat-message` instances, as well as the name and picture of their authors.

 ```
 chat-message {
+    fields {
       content,
       author {
+        fields {
+          picture,
+          group {
-        persona {
+            fields {
               name
             }
-        picture
+          }
+        }

     }
 }
 ```